SandeshBro-ux/Freeytzone/README.md

 **Important**: The User-Agent must match the browser used to export the cookies.

+## Error Handling

+The application now has improved error handling with proper HTTP status codes:

+- **HTTP 200**: Successful video info fetch or download
+- **HTTP 404**: Video is unavailable (provides specific reasons)
+- **HTTP 429**: Rate limiting detected
+- **HTTP 500**: Server error

+When a video is reported as unavailable, the app will now provide possible reasons:
+- The video may be private or deleted
+- The video may be geo-blocked
+- The video may require age verification

 ## Troubleshooting

 ### HTTP Error 429 (Too Many Requests)